 - We will acknowledge your complaint within seven days.

 - We will conduct a full investigation and an independent review of your matter.

 - We aim to respond in full within 28 days.
 However, if your complaint is of a more complex nature, we will require more time, but we will let you know when you will receive a full response.

 - We will reply to you, usually in writing to tell you our views on your complaint and how we propose to resolve it, hopefully to your satisfaction.

-- If you are dissatisfied with the outcome, or the way your complaint has been handled, you may write to the Managing Partner who will make such further investigations as are necessary.
+- If you are dissatisfied with the outcome, or the way your complaint has been handled, you may write to Diana Payne who will make such further investigations as are necessary.

-- The Managing Partner will inform you of the conclusions and any alternative proposals to resolve your complaint, usually within 28 days of this being referred to him.
+- We will inform you of the conclusions and any alternative proposals to resolve your complaint, usually within 28 days of this being referred to him.
 Under no circumstances will the above investigation take longer than 8 weeks.